flatironinstitute/sciware/20_Documentation/main.md

 - make sure it stays up-to-date as your methods/APIs/design decisions change!

-## Documention is a form of publication
+## Documentation is a form of publication

 Your work only makes a difference if people use it.